Conaclos/safe-any/README.md

 [![Standard Version][sv-image]][sv-url]
 [![NPM version][npm-image]][npm-url]

-`SafeAny` provides a type-safe alternative to Typescript `any`.
+`SafeAny` provides a type-safe alternative to TypeScript `any`.
 It enforces a complete type test.

-We first motivate the need of an alternative to Typescript `any` type.
+We first motivate the need of an alternative to TypeScript `any` type.
 Then we introduce how to use `SafeAny`.